You are here

 DC’s rep as a well-read city is plain to see at Kramerbooks, where voracious readers fill up on political studies essays, literature, novels and travel guides, before filling up on food from the open-late, on-site Afterwords cafe.
 Another reason to visit: the steady lineup of readings from local and renowned authors.

 DC’s first brewmaster, Christian Heurich founded a successful DC brewing company in 1894.
 His home preserves his legacy through original interiors, advanced technology and unique programming.
 Today’s local craft breweries pay their respects to Heurich at the museum’s History & Hops series, held the third Thursday of the month.

-Located along the southern edge of the Dupont Circle neighborhood, well off the beaten path, the museum features changing exhibitions, which may include exquisite photography from around the world, live demonstrations and interactive displays.
+Located along the southern edge of the Dupont Circle neighborhood, well off the beaten path, the the museum features changing exhibitions, which may include exquisite photography from around the world, live demonstrations and interactive displays.
 The museum store boasts great gift ideas for the traveler in your life.

 Known as the city’s most popular comedy club, DC Improv attracts national acts on any given day of the week.
 You’ll find it situated between the Dupont Circle neighborhood and downtown DC.